 Should I let AI respond to negative reviews?

-AI can draft a calm, professional, non-defensive reply that you adjust and approve — often better than what you'd write in the moment.
-But always personalize and verify before posting; a generic reply to a real complaint makes things worse.
+AI can draft a calm, professional, non-defensive reply that you adjust and approve — often better than what you'd write angry.
+Remember the real audience is future prospects reading along, so a gracious, solution-oriented response can turn a negative review into a net positive.
+Always personalize and verify before posting.

 Can AI write fake reviews for my business?

 Don't.
 Writing fake reviews or passing off templated replies as personal is dishonest, usually against platform rules, and customers can tell.
-Use AI to respond faster and understand feedback — never to manufacture social proof, which destroys the trust that makes reviews valuable.
+The downside of getting caught dwarfs any short-term gain.
+Use AI to respond faster and understand feedback — never to manufacture social proof.

 Why do online reviews matter so much?

 Because they're high-trust marketing.
 Nielsen's research found recommendations from people we know are the most trusted source of all, with online reviews close behind — far ahead of advertising.
-Managing them well is worth real attention.
+A strong review profile wins business before you ever talk to the prospect.